What Can You Do to Prevent Employee Fraud?

 Who can help?

-Finally, ask your CPA for help implementing preventive measures and investigating any fraud that comes to light.
+Finally, ask for help implementing preventive measures and investigating any fraud that comes to light.
 It’s particularly important to get professional help as soon as you spot a potential problem.
+Questions?
+Contact Andrew Kucinski, CPA, RMA, PSA, CFE.